What’s in My Bag

 Why is this setup superior?
 You ask!

-The above two photographs illustrate several other advantages to my ECKLASPHERE setup.
+The above two photographs illustrate several other benefits to my ECKLASPHERE setup.

-- I can quickly and easily stabilize the camera from a very low angle.
+- I can quickly and easily stabilize the camera from a low angle.

 - It is very lightweight and easy to carry for long distances.

-- I can easily move my camera and the stabilizing platform, as the subject moves.
+- I can quickly move my camera and the stabilizing platform, as the subject moves.

-If you closely study the above photograph of the ECKLASPHERE, you can see that there is a slight flattened bottom section, and then it gently tapers upward – toward the top of the sphere.
+If you carefully study the above photograph of the ECKLASPHERE, you can see that there is a slightly flattened bottom section.
+Then it gently tapers upward – toward the top of the sphere.